Mercedes C-Class saloon

 Price, value for money & options

-Extremely efficient, but quite expensive to buy
+The Mercedes C-Class is extremely efficient, but quite expensive to buy

 The Mercedes may have a high asking price, but it does come with plenty of equipment including a leather interior, dual-zone climate control and a seven-inch TFT display.
 C-Class Sport models add 17-inch alloy wheels, LED headlights, lowered suspension, sat-nav, and chrome exterior trim.
 AMG Line models get 18-inch alloy wheels, an AMG body kit, sports suspension, a sports steering wheel, and a leather finish on the top of the dashboard.